 Sunday – all clear; I was still recovering from the crossing and I think kept it very minimal this day.
 For dinner, I used the remaining groceries I had and then gave away the rest of the spinach I didn’t use.

-Monday – Coffee cup and styrofoam (seriously?!
-I thought this was no longer in use at all here) container at lunch.
+Monday – Coffee cup and a styrofoam container for at lunch (seriously?!
+I thought styrofoam was no longer in use at all here).
 I left my keep cup in the bus and wasn’t planning on getting coffee, but it was part of a meal combo.

 Tuesday – single serve butter served with my scone; candy wrappers (you’ll be seeing these a lot – there was a lot of driving or sitting/admin work in this week and I indulged more than I should have.
-Candy wrappers are made of a combo of plastic and aluminum and probably the most wasteful thing I could reach for 5 seconds of sweetness.
-I’ll list these as “CW”); cutlery served with my peaches and creme snack, but they were listed as bio friendly.
+Candy wrappers are made of a combo of plastic and aluminum and probably the most wasteful thing I could reach for barely 5 seconds of sweetness.
+I’ll list these as “CW”); cutlery served with my peaches and creme snack from a market, but they were listed as bio friendly.

 Wednesday – CW, single serve popcorn bag, and plastic water bottle with lunch (these all came with the tour we were on and I didn’t order this).